anand-manoj-sharma/Android-App-for-Solving-Stray-Cattle-Problem/README.md

 solving the Problem.

 In this way the complete process takes place.
+<b>For clear explanation of the project you can refer the project report, it includes the images which will be easier to understand.</b>

 # Technologies Used:-
 1) Java
 2) Android Studio
 3) Firebase(Authentication and Database)
 4) Google Location API

+<b> This mobile application can further be improved with additional features like by adding image processing concept to it.</b>
+<b> This concept will help us to recognise the image whether it is an image of cattle or not as it is not necessary that all the users are trusted.</b>